-Until recently, Cedric Watson could be seen every day with an $8 stethoscope hanging from his neck and a yellow legal pad in his hand – his tools to inspect and keep track of more than 5,000 steam traps.
-Faulty traps releasing steam were losing the operation $500,000 to $800,000 in energy costs.
-But thanks to a little inspiration, Cedric has revolutionized the trap inspection program, learning how a hand-held computer and a high-tech probe resembling a speed radar gun could standardize and improve steam trap efficiency.
+Until recently, Cedric could be seen every day with an $8 stethoscope hanging from his neck and a yellow legal pad in his hand – his tools to inspect and keep track of more than 5,000 steam traps.
+But thanks to a little inspiration, Cedric has revolutionized the inspection program.

-Family finances forced Glenn Drummond to leave Clemson University after only one semester.
-At 18 years old, he landed a contract position as a manufacturing operator at the Greenwood plant in 1992.
+At 18, Glenn landed a contract position as a manufacturing operator at the Greenwood plant.
 Glenn didn’t know it then, but would soon discover that Ascend is a great place to build a career.
 The company is not only committed to growing its business, but also committed to growing its people.
-His decision to stay with the company led to a new career path – highlighted with several promotions over 24 years – that he never imagined.

 She believes in doing things the right way because it’s good for the company and its customers.
 She routinely goes beyond expectations to ensure that customers are happy with our service and products.
 She is never satisfied with good enough.